-Joan Larsen of Michigan is an Associate Justice of the Michigan Supreme Court.
-Justice Larsen was a professor at the University of Michigan School of Law from 1998 until her appointment to the bench.
+Joan Larsen of Michigan is a judge of the U.S. Court of Appeals for the Sixth Circuit.
+She previously served as an Associate Justice of the Michigan Supreme Court.
+Judge Larsen was a professor at the University of Michigan School of Law from 1998 until her appointment to the bench.
 In 2002, she temporarily left academia to work as an Assistant Attorney General in the Justice Department’s Office of Legal Counsel.
-Justice Larsen received her law degree from Northwestern and clerked for Justice Antonin Scalia.
+Judge Larsen received her law degree from Northwestern and clerked for Justice Antonin Scalia.

 Arbuckle v.
 General Motors LLC

 Justice Larsen allowed General Motors to coordinate compensation benefits with Social Security Disability Insurance benefits, effectively lowering employees’ monthly benefits.
 The UAW had renegotiated its contract with General Motors, and the renegotiated agreement allowed GM to coordinate worker’s compensation and disability benefits.
 GM had not been allowed to coordinate these benefits for the duration of the Plaintiffs career as an auto-worker, including at the time of his retirement.
 Justice Larsen and the Michigan Supreme Court held that the agreement was enforcable as applied to the Plaintiff because worker’s compensation is a non-vested benefit and the UAW has the power to bargain away its members’ non-vested benefits.

 Hodge v.
 State Farm Mutual Auto Ins.
 Co.